kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tcp_proxy.md

 {{< /highlight >}}

-If the translation worked than the listeners array in the resource spec will contain an entry for the tcp service we will be routing to.
+If the translation worked, the listeners array in the resource spec will contain an entry for the TCP service we will be routing to.
 Once the state on the resource is recorded as `1` the service is ready to be routed to.

-The next step is adding a port to the gateway-proxy service so we can route to the envoy listener which is handling our TCP traffic.
+The next step is adding a port to the gateway-proxy service so we can route to the Envoy listener which is handling our TCP traffic.

+### Add a port to the gateway-proxy

 The service should look like the following: